yatinbahri/pyest_selenium_demo/README.md.txt

 ###To run the test in terminal, navigate to folder where file is saved.

-To run all the test file at onece -pytest -s -v
+To run all the test file at once -pytest -s -v

 To run individual tests

-- pytest test_beam_repo_actions.py -s -v  # -s will display the print -v will display result
+- pytest test_pytest_demo.py -s -v  # -s will display the print -v will display result

-- pytest test_beam_git_extract.py -s -v
+- pytest test_pytest_demo2.py -s -v

 ### Run tests on different browsers